ashishrana080699/Django-Travel-webApp/README.md

 # Django-Travel-webApp
-This is a Full fledged Web Application using Django.It is a dynamic web app and the data is stored using Sqlite3.
+This is a Full fledged Web Application using Django.
+It is a dynamic web app and the data is stored using Sqlite3.